aknackiron/testdroid-documentation/testdroid-cloud-integration/gradle/index.md

                      }
         }

 That's it!
-All Gradle build are now executable in Testdroid Cloud against the defined device group.
+All Gradle build are now executable in Bitbar Testing against the defined device group.

-## Step #2 - Running Tests on Testdroid Cloud Devices
+## Step #2 - Running Tests on Bitbar Testing Devices

-The above configuration uploads specified application and possible instrumentation package into Testdroid Cloud and test run is launched using device from group 'MyTestDevices'.
+The above configuration uploads specified application and possible instrumentation package into Bitbar Testing and test run is launched using device from group 'MyTestDevices'.
 There are additional options to control test run creation and execution below.

-There are basically two quick ways to set app (and instrumentation app) up and running on Testdroid Cloud.
+There are basically two quick ways to set app (and instrumentation app) up and running on Bitbar Testing.
 It can either be done from command line by going to a project specific path
 (e.g. `/Users/vvhelppi/AndroidStudioProjects/MyApplication2`) and
 executing the following command: